TranslationalBioinformaticsUnit/A-Primer-on-Transformers-in-Single-Cell-Genomics/README.md

   - **macOS**: Tested and fully supported with similar requirements as Linux.

-Feel free to explore the notebook, experiment with the code, and dive deeper into the transformative application of Transformers in genomics!
+Feel free to explore the notebook, experiment with the code, and dive deeper into the application of Transformers in genomics!